centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-troubleshooting.md

 #### Problem

-The credentials for the dedicated user to MAP are no longer valid because they have been changed, probably due to a password expiration.
+The credentials to connect to the MAP module are no longer valid because they have been changed, probably due to a password expiration.

 #### Solution